 Before using mushrooms make sure to wash them well under running water to get rid of all the dust or soil particles.
 Never leave the mushrooms in water for long as they tend to become soggy really soon, thus ruining the texture.

-To make this lip smacking vegan mushroom gravy creamy, I have used cashew cream which is made by blending soaked cashews with water.
+Yes, it is completely vegan.
+Instead of heavy cream I have used cashew cream, which is made by blending soaked cashews with water.
 It makes the gravy thick as well as imparts richness to it.
-If you want to make it nut free, you can replace it with heavy cream or coconut milk.
+If you want to make it nut free, you can replace it with coconut milk.

-I have also shared a youtube video for this mushroom masala recipe.
+I have also shared a youtube video for this Indian mushroom curry recipe.
 If you like it, don’t forget to like or subscribe 🙂

 More vegetarian or vegan main course recipes you might like: